shivannis/xandr-docs-public/xandr-docs/articles/monetize/microsoft-identity-platform-login-troubleshooting.md

 ## The email associated with my user is a distribution list and cannot be signed into through my corporate identity provider.

-For improved security, Xandr discourages the use of shared credential or user accounts.
+For improved security, Microsoft Advertising discourages the use of shared credential or user accounts.
 When access is associated with a single person, it helps in easier access management and robust auditing.

-Xandr suggests updating the account's email address to that of an individual person with the Xandr User Manager, or by contacting your Xandr Account Representative or Xandr Support at [Customer Support](https://help.xandr.com/).
+Microsoft Advertising suggests updating the account's email address to that of an individual person with the Microsoft Advertising User Manager, or by contacting your Microsoft Advertising Account Representative or Microsoft Advertising Support at [Customer Support](https://help.xandr.com/).

 ## I don't see all the accounts I have access to in the Seat Switcher or Account Settings page.